 Besides trains, the museum houses an assortment of glassware, crockery, cutlery and silverware used by Queen Elizabeth II and her royal entourage in 1959 – a pointer to the pomp and grandeur that travelling by train was in those days.

 If you are an antique collector, you will also love items such as brass lanterns, huge clocks, old-fashioned telephone heads, typewriters, plates, cups and cutlery which were used in the trains and ships owned by the East African Railways and Harbours Corporation which collapsed in 1977.

 There are models of these trains and ships on display, including a Beyer-Garratt articulated locomotive constructed in 1955 for the East African Railways by the Manchester-based engineering firm Beyer, Peacock and Co.
 Ltd. You can also see various crests which belonged to the 3 East African nations.

 Pay particular attention to a dining table and a wall unit salvaged from the wreckage of Konigsberg, a 3,400-ton WWI German warship that was scuttled at the delta of River Rufiji in Tanganyika, as Tanzania was then called.

 Make sure you see the water tank and a pulley built in Glasgow way back in 1898 which, at one time, served as a refuge for a man who was drawing water when a lion appeared suddenly and he jumped into it.

-This train, along with Mount Shengena, a steam engine built in 1955, were expected to be rehabilitated with the intention of starting the steam engine safaris specifically for tourists.
+This train, along with Mount Shengena, a steam engine built in 1955, was expected to be rehabilitated with the intention of starting steam engine safaris specifically for tourists.